 Dr Serena Trowbridge is Reader in Victorian Literature at Birmingham City University, where she teaches modules on literature and nineteenth-century psychology, poetry, Victorian literature, and Gothic.
 Her research interests include Pre-Raphaelitism in art and literature, Victorian poetry, Gothic, the environment in literature (eco-criticism) and Victorian institutions.
 She completed her Ph.D. at BCU, entitled ‘Christina Rossetti’s Fractured Gothic’, in 2010.
-Serena is Associate Director for Research in English, Senior Fellow of the Higher Education Academy, a committee member of the Midlands Interdisciplinary Victorian Studies Seminars, Vice-President of the Pre-Raphaelite Society, and Trustee, Honorary Secretary and Chair of the Library Committee at the Birmingham & Midland Institute.
+Serena is Associate Director for Research in English, Senior Fellow of the Higher Education Academy, a committee member of the Midlands Interdisciplinary Victorian Studies Seminars, Vice-President of the Pre-Raphaelite Society, and Senior Vice-President at the Birmingham & Midland Institute.
 She is a Companion of the Guild of St George.
 A list of her publications is available here, and details of forthcoming talks and events here.

 Serena occasionally, and surreptitiously, writes poetry (read more about this here) and spends a lot of her ‘spare time’ dancing (mostly ballet, some tap), walking and playing the violin with her son.
 She needs to spend more time in the pub.